 How to Give a Good Conference Presentation – By Remembering It`s Just a Conference Presentation

 A conference is not a place where your validity and importance as a researcher is somehow collectively decided.
 You will enjoy and benefit more if you take it as a chance to get to learn about the state of the art in a particular discipline and make new connections with people as well as get some experience in talking to academic audiences.
 Giving a presentation is a chance to learn: It will help you formulate the key ideas of your research in a clear and concise manner as well as give the chance to get some useful feedback.
 Try and not to judge your presentation in terms of how it went (the possible answers usually representing a dichotomy of okay vs. terrible) but in terms of what you learnt.
 Even the sharpest criticism can -sometimes with a lot of mental effort- be turned into something useful, a learning experience.
-And if not, follow the advice of the team leader in my current research project: Ignore mode on!
+And if not, follow the advice of the team leader in one of my previous research projects: Ignore mode on!